 Pour the batter into a squeeze bottle to pipe out.

 Next, heat oil in a deep pan.
-Once heated, pipe the mixture into the oil as a spiral, as per the desired size.
+Pipe the mixture into the oil in a spiral motion, adjusting the size to your preference.